 My research interests include probabilistic and approximate algorithms, game AI, graph theory, computational photography, computer vision and machine learning along with its countless applications.
 During my PhD, I am focusing on creating efficient intelligent algorithms for use in image and video processing and perceptual metrics for evaluation.
 More generally, I am working on deep generative models.

 Our work with convolutional generative adversarial neural networks has reached state-of-the-art results for the task of single image super-resolution in both quantitative and qualitative benchmarks.
-We have further reaches state-of-the-art results in video super-resolution.
+We have further reached state-of-the-art results in video super-resolution.
 A further line of work entails evaluating generative models such as GANs and improving their performance.

 Please see the Projects tab for more information.